"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

-\textbf{AI Features.} Of the remaining ``vulnerabilities'', 36\% refer to functionality specific to generative AI systems, such as content generation, dialogue capabilities, or contextual personalization.
+\textbf{AI Features.} Of the remaining ``vulnerabilities'', they refer to functionality specific to generative AI systems, such as content generation, dialogue capabilities, or contextual personalization.
 Vulnerabilities in this category account for 36\% of all mentions of AI vulnerabilities.
 This includes harmful/insecure outputs (\textit{n} = 22), hallucinations (\textit{n} = 7), and information disclosure through unexpected behavior (\textit{n} = 9).
 These issues often exploit the interactive interfaces of models, leading the model to produce unsafe content, broadly defined.
-For example, Amazon's policy describes content that is ``\textit{susceptible to solicitation and social engineering.}'' These `bugs' are likely better describe as safety problems than security vulnerabilities, a topic we return to in Section~\ref{sec:discussion}.
+For example, Amazon's policy describes content that is ``\textit{susceptible to solicitation and social engineering.}'' These are likely better described as safety problems than security vulnerabilities, a topic that we return to in Section~\ref{sec:discussion}.

-\textbf{In vs Out of Scope.} We analyzed whether specific types of AI-related vulnerabilities were explicitly acknowledged as eligible within each vendors' disclosure policies.
-At a high-level, AI System vulnerabilities were most likely to be included, with an eligibility rate of 91\%.
+\textbf{In vs Out of Scope.} We analyzed whether specific types of AI-related vulnerabilities were explicitly acknowledged as eligible within each vendor's disclosure policies.
+At a high level, AI system vulnerabilities were most likely to be included, with an eligibility rate of 91\%.
 Some AI model vulnerabilities were consistently included, whereas others were excluded relatively often.
-Meanwhile, AI feature vulnerabilities were even less consistent.
+Meanwhile, AI feature vulnerabilities were even less consistently in-scope.

-\textbf{Consistently Accepted.} Some vulnerabilities demonstrate both high mention frequency and high inclusion rates.
-Notably, categories under AI system such as authorization and data access, which include issues like unauthorized actions, cross-customer data access, or privilege escalations, are almost universally accepted (100\%), and these types also exist in traditional systems.
-The vulnerabilities that are specific to AI, such as data poisoning, model extraction and inference attacks also show strong eligibility rates (over 80\%), which shows that AI system and model vulnerabilities are taken seriously by vendors.
-Model extraction was consistently included, likely due to the vendor's IP being at risk.
+\textbf{Consistently Accepted.} Some vulnerabilities demonstrated both high mention frequency and high inclusion rates.
+Notably, categories under AI system like unauthorized actions, cross-customer data access, or privilege escalations are almost universally accepted (100\%).
+These types of vulnerabilities also exist in traditional systems.
+The vulnerabilities that are specific to AI models, such as data poisoning, model extraction, and inference attacks also showed strong eligibility rates (over 80\%), which shows that AI system and model vulnerabilities are taken seriously by vendors.

+Model extraction was consistently included, likely due to the vendor's intellectual property being at risk.
 Google explained that ``\textit{AI models often include sensitive intellectual property … such as their architecture or weights.}''

 \textbf{Inconsistent Coverage.} The AI feature category, like harmful output and hallucination, showed more fragmented treatment.
 Harmful output was among the most frequently mentioned, which Priceline defined as ``\textit{harmful, inappropriate, or misleading responses}''.
 It had an eligibility rate of only 42\%.